dropshipping vs affiliate marketing

 Article by

-In this article, we’ll break down everything you need to know about affiliate marketing versus dropshipping.
-Read on to learn which is the right online business for you.
+In this article, we'll break down everything you need to know to choose between affiliate marketing and dropshipping.
+Read on for the pros and cons of both.

 Dropshipping vs. affiliate marketing: Overview

 Dropshipping is where the supplier carries the inventory and ships it to the customer on your behalf.
-With dropshipping, you set your own prices and are responsible for marketing.
-Whatever profits you earn from sales are yours to keep.
+With dropshipping, you set your own prices and are responsible for marketing, and earn money based on the profit of each sale.

-Let’s take a closer look at the dropshipping and affiliate marketing businesses.
+Let's take a closer look at both dropshipping and affiliate marketing business models.

 What is affiliate marketing?